GeoscienceAustralia/ga_sar_workflow/insar/docs/governance/ContributingGeneral.md

 Take a look at the [Github issues here](https://github.com/GeoscienceAustralia/gamma_insar/issues) to get started, bug reports should have the `bug` label.

-Please refer to the [code contribution guide](ContributingCode.md) for details on making code contrubutions for your bug fixes.
+Please refer to the [code contribution guide](ContributingCode.md) for details on making code contributions for your bug fixes.

 ## Contribute Features ##